Aamir-Rafique/weather-app-html-tailwindcss-js/README.md

-# weather-app-html-css-js
+# Weather App
-This report contains a weather app delete using HTML, tailwindCSS and JavaScript as a practice project
+A modern weather app build using HTML, tailwindCSS and JavaScript as a practice project